Oil spikes as Trump threatens action against Iran

 Continue Reading Below

-West Texas Intermediate crude oil, the U.S. benchmark, gained 20 percent to $13.83 a barrel after having fallen to an overnight low of $10.26.
-Brent crude, the international benchmark was higher by 5.6 percent at $20.42.
+West Texas Intermediate crude oil, the U.S. benchmark, gained 32 percent to $15.29 a barrel after having fallen to an overnight low of $10.26.
+WTI was trading at $11.37 ahead of the president's tweet.

+Brent crude, the international benchmark, was higher by 11 percent at $21.49.

 GAS PRICES TO STAY CHEAP AFTER CORONAVIRUS SLIDE